Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 - If your WSIs do not contain pen-marking artifacts, use the faster pipeline available here: [GitHub](https://github.com/Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA)
 - Use the parameter `wsilevel` in `configs/inti_artifact.py` to specify the WSI level used for tiling
-	- wsilevel = 0 tiles the WSI at native resolution, providing maximum segmentation performance, but with longer inference time
+	- wsilevel = 0 tiles the WSI at native resolution, providing maximum segmentation performance, but with longer inference time.
+Recommended when preparing high-quality datasets for training deep learning models
-	- wsilevel = 1 or 2 tiles the WSI at lower magnification, resulting in faster inference, but with reduced segmentation accuracy
+	- wsilevel = 1 or 2 tiles the WSI at lower magnification, resulting in faster inference, but with reduced segmentation accuracy.
+This may be sufficient when preparing datasets for downstream tasks or testing scenarios where speed is prioritized over accuracy
 - If your WSI image has a format other than .svs or .mrxs, please modify line 92 in `test_wsi.py`
 - It is recommended to use a tile size of 270 × 270 pixels
 - If your WSI image contains pen-markings other than red, blue, green, or black, please update the `pens.py` file (located in the `Ink_Removal/wsi_tile_cleanup/filters folder`) to handle any additional pen-markings